Question page

 Short answer

-Yes.
-Gray eyes are generally considered rare.
-They are much less common than brown eyes and are often less common than blue eyes as well.
+Yes, gray eyes are rare.
+They are much less common than brown eyes and are often considered less common than blue eyes.
+Gray eyes can be tricky to count because they are often confused with blue or blue-gray eyes.

 Why gray eyes are considered rare